chasebank/chase/_notes/quotes/your-idea-is-stupid.md

 category: quotes
 ---

 All of your plans are stupid.
 All plans are stupid, and a waste of time...
 Until they work.
 And then they're totally worth it.
-But you never know which plan will work, so you might as well get started on your stupid plan.
+But you never know which plan will work, so you might as well get started on&nbsp;your&nbsp;stupid&nbsp;plan.